This is our Complete Guide to Surfing Taghazout in Morocco.

-Now that you know all about the best surfing spots, let’s take a look at some of the best places to stay in Taghazout and the surrounding area.
+Now that you know all about the best surfing spots, let’s take a look at some of the best surf camps in Taghazout and the surrounding area.

 Surfboard Hire in Taghazout

-It often makes sense to hire a surfboard rather than bring one with you, especially if you are going to be travelling to Taghazout in Morocco by plane.
-The good news is that there are a plenty of places where you can rent a surfboard in Taghazout.
+It often makes sense to hire a surfboard rather than bring one with you, especially if you are going to be travelling to Taghazout by plane.
+The good news is that there are plenty of places where you can rent a surfboard in Taghazout.

 The Almugar Surf Shop is a good place to get your surfboard, as they offer a number of different packages based on your needs.
-The Surf Maroc shop also have a good selection of boards for all abilities, whether it is the perfect wave to learn on, endless mellow six foot walls, or reeling ten foot points.
+The Surf Maroc shop also has a good selection of boards for all abilities, whether it is the perfect wave to learn on, endless mellow six-foot walls, or reeling ten-foot points.

 Where to Eat in Taghazout

-You will also want to pick out some spots to eat while in Taghazout in Morocco.
+After a long day surfing Taghazout, you will want to pick out some good spots to eat.
 After all, there is no denying that you are going to be hungry after a day on the waves!

 There is definitely something for everyone when visiting Taghazout, so you won’t go hungry; that’s for sure.
 We love all of the traditional Moroccan cafes here, including L’Auberge Restaurant and Cafe Mouja.
 We definitely recommend trying the calamari risotto at Cafe Mouja while the traditional chicken stew and couscous is to die for at L’Auberge.